 How do antidepressants make you feel?
-On the one hand, this medication can help diminish the constant feeling of dread, despair, hopelessness and sadness that often comes with depression.
+This medication can help diminish the constant feelings of dread, despair, hopelessness and sadness that often come with depression.
 But many people are unaware that antidepressants can also lead to something known as emotional blunting.
-One of the most commonly reported side effects of using antianxiety antidepressant drugs (typically selective serotonin reuptake inhibitors) is feeling “flat” and being unmotivated.
+One of the most commonly reported side effects of using antianxiety antidepressant drugs (selective serotonin reuptake inhibitors, or SSRIs) is feeling “flat” and unmotivated.

 Depression: An Overview

-Depression is the leading cause of disability for Americans ages 15 to 44.
+Depression is the leading cause of disability for Americans aged 15 to 44.
 Major depressive disorder (MDD) impacts approximately 6.7% of all American adults.
-Persistent depressive disorder (PDD) — a period of depression that lasts more than two years — affects an estimated 1.5% of American adults.
+Persistent depressive disorder (PDD) — a period of depression that lasts more than 2 years — affects an estimated 1.5% of American adults.

 Unfortunately, depression can be quite debilitating and can often take over a person’s life.
-It can lead to a person feeling sad, empty, and hopeless or experiencing a loss of interest in activities, a decrease in self-esteem, a lack of motivation, and more.
-Treatment is essential for depression as it’s not a condition that just goes away.
+It can lead to a person feeling sad, empty and hopeless or experiencing a loss of interest in activities, a decrease in self-esteem, a lack of motivation and more.
+Treatment is essential for depression, as it doesn’t just go away.
 The two main types of treatment are medication and therapy, with people often requiring a combination of both.

 How Do Antidepressants Make You Feel?